 3 Signs of Vitamin B Deficiency

 Vitamin B deficiency can affect anyone whose levels of this nutrient are suboptimal.
-Vitamin B benefits can be experienced by anyone taking recommended daily doses through BetterYou’s pill-free supplementation.
-There are signs to look out for if you aren’t getting enough vitamin B benefits.
-B12 is the most common type, these signs refer more specifically to B12 deficiency.
-When someone is lacking this vital nutrient, the signs of low vitamin B12 can include:
+There are signs to look out for if you aren’t getting enough.
+B12 is the most common type, so these symptoms are, more specifically, signs you are deficient in vitamin B12:

-- Poor mood - Low levels can affect homocysteine and methionine which in turn can affect your mood.
-If you find you are in a low mood more often than usual, you may be experiencing it due to vitamin B deficiency.
-Supplements can help you fight the winter blues and see the benefits of vitamin B.
+- Poor mood - Low levels of B12 can affect your levels of amino acids, such as homocysteine and methionine.
+In turn, this affects your mood.
+If you find yourself in a low mood more often than usual, you may be experiencing it due to vitamin B deficiency.
+Supplements can help you see the benefits of vitamin B.

-- Pale skin - Without enough of this vitamin, red blood cells produced in the bone marrow can become large and fragile.
-This makes them unable to pass into the circulation.
-The lack of red blood cells causes pale looking skin and means you don’t experience the benefits of vitamin B. Taking skin supplements can help you boost your skin with the vital nutrients it needs to look and feel healthy.
+- Pale skin - When low in B vitamins, the red blood cells produced in the bone marrow can become large and fragile.
+This makes them unable to pass into circulation.
+This lack of red blood cells causes pale looking skin.
+Taking supplements for skin health can provide you with vitamin B benefits, and help you boost your skin with the vital nutrients it needs to look and feel healthy.

-There are a number of ways to support nutrient intake and see the benefits of vitamin B. Including foods rich in nutrients, alongside taking supplements, can help increase your levels.
-Sources of B vitamins include:
+There are a number of ways to support nutrient intake and see the benefits of vitamin B. Including foods rich in B complex nutrients, alongside taking supplements, can help increase your levels.
+Foods to source the B vitamins benefits include:

 - Beef liver, and other organ meats